microsoft/SharePointDSC.Reverse/README.md

 # ReverseDSC Orchestrator for SharePoint
 This module allows you to extract the current configuration of any given SharePoint 2013 or 2016 farm as a PowerShell Desired State Configuration (DSC) .ps1 script along with its associated .psd1 Configuration Data File.
-With these files you can then recreate an exact copy of your SharePoint Farm in another environment (cloud or on-premises).
+With these files you can then recreate an exact copy (down to the SPWeb level) of your SharePoint Farm in another environment (cloud or on-premises).

 # How to Use
 The ReverseDSC Orchestrator for SharePoint only needs to be put on one server in the farm (recommended to be put on a Web-Front-End).
 If your machine has internet connectivity, it can be automatically installed using PowerShell 5 and above using the "Install-Script SharePointDSC.Reverse" command.
 This will automatically install the orchestrator and all the modules it depends on.